Home > Destinations > Asia > Japan > Tokyo > In Depth > Social Skills

 Of course, things have changed since then, and the Japanese have even adopted some of the Western barbarians' customs.
 However, what hasn't changed is that the Japanese still attach much importance to proper behavior and etiquette, which developed to allow relationships to be as frictionless as possible -- important in a country as crowded as Japan.
 The Japanese don't like confrontations, and although I'm told they do occur, I've never seen a fight in Japan.

-One aspect of Japanese behavior that sometimes causes difficulty for foreigners is that the Japanese find it very hard to say no. They're much more apt to say that your request is very difficult to fulfill; or else they'll beat around the bush without giving a definite answer.
+One aspect of Japanese behavior that sometimes causes difficulty for foreigners is that the Japanese find it very hard to say no. They're much more apt to say that your request is very difficult to fulfill, or else they'll beat around the bush without giving a definite answer.
 At this point you're expected to let the subject drop.
 Showing impatience, anger, or aggressiveness rarely gets you anywhere in Japan.
 Apologizing sometimes does.
 And if someone does give in to your request, you can't thank the person enough.

 Visiting Cards -- You're a nonentity in Japan if you don't have a business or visiting card, called a meishi.
-Everyone from housewives to plumbers to secretaries to bank presidents carries meishi with them to give out upon introduction.
+Everyone from housewives to plumbers to secretaries to bank presidents carries meishi to give out upon introduction.
 If you're trying to conduct business in Japan, you'll be regarded suspiciously if you don't have business cards.
-As a tourist you don't have to have business cards, but it certainly doesn't hurt, and the Japanese will be greatly impressed by your preparedness.
+As a tourist, you don't have to have business cards, but it certainly doesn't hurt, and the Japanese will be greatly impressed by your preparedness.
 The card should have your address and occupation on it.
 As a nice souvenir, you might consider having your meishi made in Japan with the Japanese syllabic script (katakana) written on the reverse side.

 The proper way to present a meishi depends on the status of the two people involved.
 If you are of equal status, you exchange meishi simultaneously; otherwise, the lower person on the totem pole presents the meishi first and delivers it underneath the card being received, to show deference.
 Turn it so that the other person can read it (that is, upside down to you) and present it with both hands and a slight bow.
 Afterward, don't simply put the meishi away.
 Rather, it's customary for both of you to study the meishi for a moment and, if possible, to comment on it (such as "You're from Kyoto?
 My brother lived in Kyoto!" or "Sony!
 What a famous company!").